Partial Payment Plan

 How this course works:

-This is a three week course with a total of ten hour, five chapters , worth 10 CPD/CEU hours towards a Certificate of Completion.
+This module contains five chapters, worth 12 CPD/CEU hours towards a Certificate of Completion.

 What will I learn in this course?